 Once you’re in Russia, whether you need to exchange your foreign driving license depends on your residency status.

-If you hold a Russian work permit or resident visa, you are required to exchange your foreign driving license into a Russian driver’s license within 60 days after getting your residence permit.
+If you hold a Russian work permit or resident visa, you must exchange your foreign driving license into a Russian driver’s license within 60 days after getting your residence permit.

 Some exceptions exist, for example, diplomatic and consular workers and their families can be exempt from requiring a Russian driving test or medical certificate.